 As we are now well into our 3rd season of reporting on Taiji, we want to share some observations.
 While watching what happens in The Cove is nothing short of horrid, we do see change.
 Following the recent destruction of a large pod of bottlenose dolphins, there can be no question that what happens in Taiji is at the behest of a greedy captive industry.
 When trainers share boats with killers and stand idly by as dolphins are drowned in nets, there can be no question that the captive industry, which claims to care about dolphins, is preserving that industry in full awareness and at the expense of the casualties of Taiji.
 We see killers going to great pains to hide their murderous deeds.
 We see annual decreases in the number of animals being killed.
 We see dolphin meat sitting unsold on store shelves in Taiji.
 We see heroic volunteers from Sea Shepherd and Save Japan Dolphins who bear witness and tell the word about Taiji.
 We see the number of people involved in the cause increasing by many thousands and we believe wholeheartedly that all of these factors will spell the eventual end of the Taiji hunt.
 A compassionate world has very little tolerance for the atrocities of Taiji.

 It is the commitment of our 11-member crew to continue doing what we do until that day comes when the waters of The Cove are forever blue and every last one is free, but we know - as we have known from that very first day - that the strength of Save Misty the Dolphin lies not in the members of our social media team, but rather in an amazing community built on six simple words: Never be silent - never give up.
-Our dear friend Melissa Bowers, whom we lost earlier this year, understood the importance of those words.
-We miss her every single day.
-We continue the fight in her honor and know that she is watching from above and still never giving up.

 We toast each of you in the New Year and wish you only the best for 2013.
 Thank YOU for all you do to make the world a better place for vulnerable marine mammals.